astronomnomy/FacesBIODEP/README.md

-# RewardLearningBIODEP
+# FacesBIODEP
-Code to analyse the Reward-Learning task for the BIODEP study FacesBIODEP
+Code to analyse the Emotional faces task for the BIODEP study